Dmitry-Borodin/filewatcher/README.md

-This is a pet project of library that keeps track of text files
+This is a pet project that looks after text files